Aeronique/O5-Tunnel-Vision/README.md

 #### 1. `main.(*DNSHandler).processChunk0`

 Located at address `10021f840`, this function handles the initial chunk (chunk 0) of the upload process.
-Key observations from the Ghidra decompilation:
+Important observations from the Ghidra decompilation:

 ```c
 // From main.processChunk0